Nessumsar/AMS-Project/README.md

 # Future changes
 Project requirement to use API - will be removed.
-Dummy assign center
+Dummy assign center.
-Finish comparison DB
+Finish comparison DB.